rtibi/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

     ![Screenshot of the Remote Desktop Connection warning dialog box.](images/Setup/image3.png "Remote Desktop Connection dialog box")

 7. When logging on for the first time, you will see a prompt on the right asking about network discovery.
-Click **No**.
+Click **No**

     ![Screenshot of the Network discovery prompt, with the No button selected.](images/Setup/image4.png "Network discovery prompt")